meta-logi/metaagent-support/kafka-sink-plugin/README.md

-**kafka-sink-plguin** is a Kafka egress plugin for MTConnect Agents.
+**kafka-sink-plugin** is a Kafka egress plugin for MTConnect Agents.
 The plugin streams data from the agent to Kafka broker server(s).

 Here is a MetaAgent configuration example using this Kafka egress plugin:
 ```